-The elections are an opportunity to prioritise woods and trees for a green recovery and just transition to a net zero society.
+The elections were an opportunity to prioritise woods and trees for a green recovery and just transition to a net zero society.

 Credit: Julie Howden / WTML

-On 6 May 2021, millions of voters across the country will decide who will make up the next Scottish Parliament.
+On 6 May 2021, millions of voters across the country decided who will make up the next Scottish Parliament.